 use mysql; create database nextcloud; GRANT ALL ON nextcloud.* TO nextcloud@'$IP' IDENTIFIED BY '$PASSWORD'; flush privileges;

-If you want to allow root login from any IP address, change $IP to ‘%’, but this is not recommended, especially if your database server has a public IP address, because then anyone can try access it.
+If you want to allow root login from any IP address, you can change $IP to '%'.
+However this is not recommended, especially if your database server has a public IP address (because then anyone can try to access it).